- Follow Beyond the Apple: Reimagining teaching through professional conversations on WordPress.com

 Re-framing conversations about disengaged students

-At a recent professional learning session on re-engaging disengaged students, we asked participants to describe a disengaged learner using just a few words on a Post-it.
-We then placed the notes on a whiteboard.
-Then, as people grabbed coffee and … Continue reading
+——————————————————- Reframing Disengagement to Re-Engage Learners At the beginning of a recent professional learning session focussed on re-engaging disengaged students, we asked participants to use a post to describe a disengaged learner using just a few words.
+As participants had … Continue reading

 Posted in Linking Assessment to Learning